 2006: The Sunnyvale Historical Society and Museum Association broke ground on the project.

-2008: The Sunnyvale Heritage Park Museum finished construction and had a Grand Opening.Copyright © 2014 Sunnyvale Historical Society and Museum Association, Inc., All Rights Reserved
+2008: Construction of the Sunnyvale Heritage Park Museum was finished and a Grand Opening was celebrated.Copyright © 2017 Sunnyvale Historical Society and Museum Association, Inc., All Rights Reserved